Low Seasons Holidays? Seasons Holidays PLC complaints and timeshare dispute guide

 Greg Wilson.
 Timeshare expert

-"The natural consumer assumption is to regard timeshare as form of property, and property always seems to go up in value," continues Wilson.
+“The natural assumption for consumers is to see timeshare as a form of property — and property is often expected to rise in value,” continues Wilson.

-"In reality, normal timeshares lose substantively all of their financial value the moment they are bought.
-A buyer may pay tens of thousands of pounds for a membership, and immediately be unable to even give it away for free even if they haven't yet used it.
+“In reality, standard timeshares lose substantially all of their financial value the moment they are bought.
+A buyer may pay tens of thousands of pounds for a membership, and immediately find they cannot even give it away for free — even if they have not used it.

-"Fractional ownerships purport to endow part ownership of a property to the buyer, furthering the illusion of investment.
-Sometimes this is real and sometimes it isn't.
-In any case even fractional owners have very little chance of regaining any money on their purchase.
-This is why the law is so clear that no form of timeshare may be sold as a financial investment.
+“Fractional ownership claims to give the buyer part-ownership of a property, which can reinforce the impression of an investment.
+Sometimes this is real and sometimes it is not.
+In any event, even fractional owners have very little chance of recovering money from their purchase.
+This is why the law is clear that no form of timeshare may be sold as a financial investment.”

 Help at hand

-If you feel you have been treated unfairly by Seasons Holidays in any way at all, please do get in touch with our team at Timeshare Advice Centre.
+If you feel you have been treated unfairly by Seasons Holidays — whether it relates to a sales experience, finance, contracts, or a wider Seasons Holidays timeshare dispute — please get in touch with our team at Timeshare Advice Centre.

 We can help.